Pakistan Academy of Sciences: History

-The idea of establishing the academy was mooted in November 1947 when the first national education conference was organized by the Ministry of Education in Karachi, Sindh, which was inaugurated Muhammad Ali Jinnah– the founder and the Governor-General of Pakistan.
+The idea of establishing the academy was mooted in November 1947 when the first national education conference was organized by the Ministry of Education in Karachi, which was inaugurated Muhammad Ali Jinnah, the Governor-General of Pakistan.
 No immediate actions were taken at that time, though the discussion to establish the academy continues between the senior scientists and the Pakistan government.
 After an extensive discussion took in 1948–53, the academy was established and materialized in a concession reached by the senior scientists and government, with the assistance from the foreign scientists and the foreign learned societies.

 Many scholars and scientists emigrated from India to Pakistan in the 1950s that would give foundation to the academy, including Salimuzzaman Siddiqui, Nazir Ahmed, and Raziuddin Siddiqui.
 Eventually, a draft was written by Raziuddin Siddiqui and approved by the council in 1950.
 After considerable planning and deliberations, the inauguration of the academy was fixed, and it was established on 16 February 1953 by Prime Minister Khawaja Nazimuddin who was the chief guest at the inauguration.
 The ceremony took place at the University of the Punjab and was witnessed by a gathering of over 1,000 scientists, including from the Royal Society (United Kingdom), National Academy of Sciences (India), Academy of Science and Letters (Norway), National Academy of Sciences (United States), Academy of Sciences (Iran), and UNESCO.
 Dr. Nazir Ahmed delivered an honorary message to Prime Minister Nazimuddin for helping the cause of the academy.
 At first, the academy was sited in Lahore and considerations were made to establish the headquarters of the academy in Karachi—a temporary federal capital at that time.
 An additional office was established in Dhaka to support scientific activities in East Pakistan.

 In 1965, the academy's headquarters were permanently moved to Islamabad, the federal capital, where they remained near Quaid-e-Azam University until 1976.
 In 1976, the headquarters was shifted to a rented building in Islamabad, with financial assistance from the Pakistan Science Foundation (PSF).
 The rented building housed the academy’s library, a committee room, offices for the Secretary, the editor, and staff, along with a few guest rooms for visiting fellows.
 Special initiatives taken by senior scientists in 1978, President Zia-ul-Haq granted a federal land for the purpose of academy's headquarters near the Constitution Avenue by allocating ₨.
 700 million which commissioned CDA Engineering for designing and constructing the headquarters.
 In 1979, the headquarters of the academy was inaugurated.